SnowBroScott/emberhold-canonical/docs/status.md

 ## Where the platform is

-**Structurally complete, published, with a working activation path for every role — and, as of today, a working SPEND path for every role.** Engine, economy, Vault, Campaigns, Calendar, Briefing/Hub, activity-feed spine, Lists, invite/join, notifications, PIN recovery, admit-on-approval, wall/display mode, the 48-avatar roster, a household-local date model, tenant isolation verified under live attack, clean function and table grant surfaces, the Slate, the Ledger, a rollover engine that moves rows instead of spawning them.
+**Structurally complete, published, with a working activation path for every role — a working SPEND path for every role — and, as of today, a first-run marker that survives a profile switch.** Engine, economy, Vault, Campaigns, Calendar, Briefing/Hub, activity-feed spine, Lists, invite/join, notifications, PIN recovery, admit-on-approval, wall/display mode, the 48-avatar roster, a household-local date model, tenant isolation verified under live attack, clean function and table grant surfaces, the Slate, the Ledger, and a rollover engine **verified on a real month boundary**.

 **Emberhold is a ONE-module product with ONE module.** Registers are aesthetic only. **Fitness (Forge) is the sole module, it is not built, and it is scoped to the Draper household.**

-> **✅ `master-spec.md` WAS CORRECTED 2026-07-31 AND THE STALE-SPEC FLAG IS CLOSED.** ⚠️ **status.md was itself wrong about this, and Scott caught it:** it carried "669 lines, owes a full regeneration, six items stale" — a number and a verdict written *before* the 07-30 (late) fold and never revised after. **The 07-30 fold had already landed the Bounty rename, the Slate and the Ledger.** The real defect was the inverse: **nine lines described decided, shipped things as open** — the Retired column (claimed `archived`, actually `retired_at`), the two-brightness ⚠️, the Slate's empty state, **the Ledger's "ITS SHAPE IS NOT DECIDED / do not build from this section"** while the Ledger was live, the navigation unknown, the title-shrink DRAFT and its superseded row primitive, the rename's "not on the glass yet" banner, and **the wall's false "NEVER MINTS, SPENDS, APPROVES" absolute.** All corrected; today's redemption-path truth folded in. **736 → 773 lines.**
+> ⚠️ **`master-spec.md` OWES A SMALL, NAMED FOLD — NOT A REGENERATION.** It sits at **773 lines** and was corrected 07-31; the stale-spec flag stays closed. **Four regions went stale overnight and jAIne named them from a grep rather than a read, deliberately:** line 8 (the `verbLabel` open question — now answered), lines 298–299 (the marker's ⚠️ read/write warning — now shipped), line 482 (`/quest-log` and `/hearth-log` as "deletion is a follow-up" — now reclassified), line 753 (the copy-discipline section — needs the em-dash rule). **A fifteen-minute surgical fold.
+Open the next session with it.**

-> ⚠️ **A REMAINING GAP, STATED HONESTLY:** the correction pass read the header, the Slate/Ledger region, the Vault section, navigation, the design system and the operating lessons closely. **Roughly 400 lines — Part II (Forge), the onboarding sections, and the schema detail — were not re-read today.** They were folded 07-29/07-30 and are believed current. **A full cold read is still worth doing eventually; it is no longer urgent.**
+> ⚠️ **RESIDUAL, UNCHANGED:** roughly 400 lines of master-spec — Part II (Forge), the onboarding sections, the schema detail — were not re-read on 07-31 and were not read today.
+Believed current from the 07-29/07-30 folds. **A full cold read is worth doing eventually; it is not urgent.**

-> **`north-star.md` WAS REGENERATED TODAY.** Its membrane parenthetical asserted the wall *"never mints, spends, approves, or edits"* — false about two weeks of shipped behavior, and **it misled jAIne into calling a working wall redemption a membrane breach.** The wall mints, spends and approves through adult PIN by design.
-Two rename strings folded in the same pass.

 ---